Ecomedia: Video games

 Another approach to raising environmental consciousness in media aims to target a younger generation of consumers through video games.
 Video game publishers are releasing games that offer lessons about human impact on the environment, eco systems, and solutions to climate change through building sustainable communities.
 Some research suggests that video games could be an effective tool for teaching environmental ethics.

 Media as Environment

+Also known as Ecomateriality, this approach to ecomedia focuses on examining the physical impact that our media practices have on the environment, concerning our use of natural resources in creating and distributing different forms of media.
+Ecomedia acts as a form of environmental critique through extended engagement with "the production, distribution, consumption, and cultural afterlife of particular media genres and works".
+It seeks to reform the way in which we use natural resources to promote safer and more environmentally-friendly practices.

 This approach to ecomedia focuses on examining the physical impact that our media practices have on the environment, concerning our use of natural resources in creating and distributing different forms of media.
-Ecomedia acts as a form of environmental critique through extended engagement with “the production, distribution, consumption, and cultural afterlife of particular media genres and works”.
+Ecomedia acts as a form of environmental critique through extended engagement with "the production, distribution, consumption, and cultural afterlife of particular media genres and works".
 It seeks to reform the way in which we use natural resources to promote safer and more environmentally-friendly practices.

 Examples

 E-Waste

 E-waste can be broadly defined as business and consumer electronic equipment that is at or nearing the end of its functioning life.
 It can include cellular devices, computers, televisions, printers, microwaves, copiers, stereos, and other common electronic items.
 According to the US Environmental Protection Agency, only 12.5% of electronic waste is recycled in the US.
 Additionally, the volume of global e-waste is projected to grow to 65 million tons by the end of 2017, an increase of 33% of its current volume.
 Many components of e-waste can be recycled or reused in some way, prompting the creation of a number of ecomedia measures to address this issue.